 Pearl Hart - Born in Canada, (nee Taylor) she was well brought up & educated.
 In her teens she met Mr. Hart & they eloped.
 He wasn't the dream she thought - he was abusive & she returned to her parents.
 She tried working out her marriage a few times - including a trip to the 1893 World's Fair which gave her a look at Buffalo Bill Cody's Wild West Show.
 She became fascinated with cowboys & on her own went West.
 She ended up in Arizona, funding herself various ways.
 At a desperate point she robbed a stage with a male accomplice.
 They were captured.
 Her next lodging was Yuma Territorial Prison.
 Afterwards, details are dim.
 But she caused a sensation as a woman stage robber!

 James Butler "Wild Bill" Hickok - Quite famous from his time on down, his talents encompassed many occupations: a drover, wagon master, soldier, spy, scout, lawman, gunfighter, gambler, showman, actor & embellisher of his own life!
 He did a lot, but did a lot more to make it even more exciting.
 He was raised in Illinois, his youthful life filled with local freedom & adventure.
-He went West after a fight when he thought wrongly that he'd killed another youth.
-He was not immune to gunfights, whether as a Marshal or a gambler.
+He went West after a fight when he thought wrongly he'd killed another youth.
+He wasn't immune to gunfights, either as Marshal or gambler.
 And that's how his life ended - while in a card game.

 Jesse at 25 (L) - Frank at 29

 Jesse James - Raised as a Southerner in Western Missouri, he was the middle child.
-During the Civil War, he became involved in different Confederate support groups at different times.
+During the Civil War, he was involved in Confederate support fighting groups.
 Jesse was shot & injured twice during these conflicts.
 He was at his Uncle's place recovering when he fell in love with his 1st cousin, Zerelda Mimms.
 Jesse & his brother Frank held much post Civil-War bitterness.
-When they began their bank, train & stage robbing gang activities - they mainly preyed on those they wanted revenge for the crimes of the war.
+When they began their bank, train & stage robbing gang activities - they mainly preyed on those they wanted revenge for in the crimes of the war.
 They joined up with kindred spirits - Cole Younger & his brothers to forge the James-Younger gang.
 The Pinkerton Detective Agency took on the charge of catching them.
 But it was an inside job that got him.
+READ MORE>

 Alexander Franklin "Frank" James - The first child, the older brother of Jesse James.
 He was a good student, planned to be a teacher.
 He was 18 when the Civil War began, he joined the Confederate forces.
 He became quite sick & had to surrender to the Union.
 They let him go home.
 He ended up joining Quantrill's Raiders for the 1863 Lawrence Massacre.
 Afterwards there's a few accounts of gunfights he's involved in.
 Then he joined his brother Jesse robbing at least 4 banks & trains from 1868 to 1876 that included some murders.
 After Jesse was killed, he surrendered to authorities.
 But accountability never quite reached him.